About Dr. Herwitz

 She specializes in individual therapy, couples therapy using the Developmental Model, and Discernment Counseling — a structured approach for couples at the threshold of divorce when one partner wants repair and the other is uncertain.

-She is licensed in New York, California, Connecticut, Washington, D.C., and Florida.
+She is licensed in New York, California, Connecticut, Florida, and Washington, D.C.

 She lives in New York with her husband.
 Their three adult children also live and work in the city.